 Guy says, "When I first heard 'On The Road Again', I said "that guitar sure sounds like my style of playing".
 Meanwhile people were commenting how much his natural voice sounded just like Willie Nelson's.
 That is when the tribute shows began.
 Now he travels across Canada with his show, 'Just Like Willie', which is very well received by audiences of all ages.

-swing of things when he joined "The Sun Records Story".
-In his Johnny Cash persona Yorfido also includes some of Cash's later recordings with producer Rick Rubin, particularly his cover of "Hurt" by "Nine Inch Nails" as well as many of the late Icon's hits.
-Yorfido's portrayal of Cash has always and continues to grasp the immediate attention of Johnny Cash fans everywhere and has won him many accolades of praise.
+Andy Vickers is best known for his starring role as Johnny Cash in his awesome portrayal of the younger man today.
+It's a role Andy has been honing for many years;of a music career that has allowed him to display perfection.While he's always included some Johnny Cash songs in his repertoire - "Folsom Prison Blues" is a favorite - .
+In his Johnny Cash persona , Andy also includes some of Cash's later recording, particularly his cover of "Hurt" by "Nine Inch Nails" as well as many of the late Icon's hits.
+Andy Vickers' portrayal of Cash has always and continues to grasp the immediate attention of Johnny Cash fans everywhere and has won him many accolades of praise.
 Vocally his striking baritone voice is a rarity among Cash performers; He actually has the exact same vocal range as "The Man in Black" himself and he meticulously successfully re-creates the distinctive look of the "Man in Black."